homelabos/homelabos/docs/development/adding_services.md

 The service needs to be added within
 `group_vars/all`.

-Place it in the `enabled_services:` section in alphabetical order.
+Place it in the `services:` section in alphabetical order.

 ## Add Service to README